 The Latin Mass also has many names which can be confusing.
 Its most commonly called the Traditional Latin Mass, but also the Latin Mass, the Tridentine Mass, the Mass of 1962, and more recently the Extraordinary Form of the Mass.

-Most Sundays at St. Ann Catholic Church, you’ll find a few things before the 12:30pm Traditional Latin Mass:
+Sundays at St. Ann Catholic Church at 12:30pm, and at St. Thomas Aquinas at 11:30am, you’ll find a few things before the 12:30pm Traditional Latin Mass:

-- Pro-Life Rosary: Occurs in the St. Ann chapel at 12pm.
+- Pro-Life Rosary: Occurs only in the St. Ann chapel at 12pm (will resume once COVID restrictions go back to normal).

 - Translation of the Propers for the week: Readings for that Sunday.
-These are yours to keep.
+Please return to basket for future use.

-- Chapel Veil basket: In the narthex, we provide complimentary mantillas (Chapel Veils) and a booklet for the women and young ladies.
+- Chapel Veil basket: When available, we provide complimentary mantillas (Chapel Veils) and a booklet for the women and young ladies.
 They are yours to keep.

 - Latin Mass Q&A Table: The CLMC runs a Q&A table in the narthex before and after Mass to answer your questions about the Latin Mass.
 You can also sign up for our e-mail list there.